onzfonz/comp227/src/content/4/en/part4b.md

 ```

 The code looks exactly like synchronous code.
-The execution of code pauses at <em>const notes = await Note.find({})</em> and waits until the related promise is <i>fulfilled</i>, and then continues its execution to the next line.
+The execution of code pauses at `const notes = await Note.find({})` and waits until the related promise is ***fulfilled***, and then continues its execution to the next line.
-When the execution continues, the result of the operation that returned a promise is assigned to the *notes* variable.
+When the execution continues, the result of the operation that returned a promise is assigned to the `notes` variable.

 The slightly complicated example presented above could be implemented by using await like this: